 The committee filed several reports over the next two years, one recommending establishing clinics across the state to test and diagnose children – a sort of precursor to early-intervention programs.
 “There is no need, and no possibility, for placing the vast majority of these children in institutions, the committee said.
 But there is a need for clinics to test their intelligence and health and recommend treatment and training.”
 (Lewiston Evening Journal, February 21, 1957)

 Another discussion in this committee revolved around the creation of a state agency that would deal with issues around mental health and those with developmental disabilities.
-In those discussions, a nascent idea was floated – that people with developmental disabilities should not be sent to institutions as a matter of course, and that there might be a better way.
+In those discussions, a new idea was floated – that people with developmental disabilities should not be sent to institutions as a matter of course, and that there might be a better way.
 “Maine’s program was seriously lacking in preventive work, and too fully centered on caring for people in institutions rather than on maximum efforts toward restoring them to society.”
 (Lewiston Daily Sun, February 15, 1958) This sentiment would begin to enter the rhetoric of policymakers more and more over the next decade.